 Day 4 – Pebbly Beach to Red Rock

 There’s always something amazing about getting to a campsite late, setting up in the dark, and awaking the next day to find out what’s around you.
 Waking up to find our bearings we weren’t disappointed.

-We had a little lunch amongst the millions of holiday campers and made our way across to Station Creek Beach, which is the final beach of the trail.
-Along here it becomes pretty obvious you are on the home stretch as what appears to be a literal giant red rock grows bigger and bigger, a welcome sight.
+We had a little lunch amongst the millions of holiday campers and made our way across to Station Creek Beach, the final beach of the trail.
+Along here it becomes pretty obvious you’re on the home stretch as what appears to be a literal giant red rock grows bigger and bigger, a welcome sight.